Charlotte Ward (orienteer)

 Charlotte Ward (born 1992) is a British orienteering competitor.
 She was part of the British team that came second in the sprint relay at the 2022 World Orienteering Championships.
 Her team included Megan Carter Davies, Kris Jones and Ralph Street.

 Ward competes for HALO orienteering club.
 She has won the sprint discipline at both the British Orienteering Championships and the JK Orienteering Festival.

+Ward announced her retirement from international orienteering on 29 July 2024.